ssvassiliev/fibertrace/README.md

 ### This software is designed for analysis of solvent flow in molecular dynamics simulations ###

-Analysis proceeds in two stages.
-On the first stage 3D diffusion tensor field is calculated using the program tensors and saved in tensors.sit file.
-Next streamline analysis in spirit of MRI fiber tractography is performed by the streamline program.
+Streamline analysis is performed in two steps.
+First 3D diffusion tensor field is calculated using the program "tensors".
+Next streamline analysis in spirit of MRI fiber tractography is performed using the "streamline" program.

-### Required input: ###
+### Input: ###
-Molecular parameters in amber7 format and dcd formatted trajectory.
+1. Molecular parameters in amber7 format and dcd formatted trajectory.
+2. User configurable parameters:

+### Output of the "tensors" program: ###
+1. 3D map of apparent diffusion coefficient:    "ADC.pdb"
+2. 3D map of fractional anisotropy:             "FA.pdb"
+3. 3D water density map:                        "Oxygen.pdb", "Hydrogen.pdb"
+4. 3D diffusion tensor field:                   "tensors.sit"

+### Output of the "streamline" program: ###
+1. Streamlines color-coded by  anisotropy: streamline_A.mol2
+2. Streamlines color-coded by  diffusion:  streamline_D.mol2
+3. Streamlines color-coded by  direction:  streamline_XYZ.mol2

+Color code is saved in charge section of mol2 files.